siinghd/FormGo/README.md

 - **className? string**: Optional class name to be added to the form element.
 - **style?
 React.CSSProperties**: Optional inline styles to be applied to the form element.
 - **defaultValues?
 Record<string, any>**: Optional object containing default values for form fields.
+- **onEnterSubmit? boolean**: Optional onEnterSubmit prop, let you enable or disable form submission when the user presses the Enter key.
+By default, this prop is set to true.

 #### Ref